 Renewal Cycle: 24 months

-Specific Fulfillment Requirements: 6 mandatory hours (designated survey course), 14 elective hours
+Specific Fulfillment Requirements: 6 mandatory hours (commission designated core course), 14 elective hours

 Idaho Real Estate Continuing Education Requirements